AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Enabling global debug:**

-When the value of the `debug` property is `global`, the console will display information about all ExtendedCss selectors that have matches on the current page, for all ExtendedCss rules from any of the enabled filters.
+When the value of the `debug` property is `global`, the console will display information about all extended CSS selectors that have matches on the current page, for all the rules from any of the enabled filters.

 ```
 #$?#.banner { display: none; debug: global; }